-- A new index record must be inserted into a secondary index any time a new record is inserted into the data file. - Any time record insertion into a data file causes sliding or creation of an overflow page, i.e., any time, records are moved in the data file, index structures must be updated That is, pointers must be updated in some existing index records.
+- A new index record must be inserted into a sparse index any time a new disk page is created in the data file. - A new index record must be inserted into a secondary index any time a new record is inserted into the data file. - Any time record insertion into a data file causes sliding or creation of an overflow page, i.e., any time, records are moved in the data file, index structures must be updated That is, pointers must be updated in some existing index records.